valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 also from the point of view of constant times since a linear array of key-value pairs happens to play very well with the CPU cache (it has a better cache locality than a hash table).

-However since hash fields and values are not (always) represented as full-featured Redis objects, hash fields can't have an associated time to live
+However since hash fields and values are not (always) represented as full-featured Valkey objects, hash fields can't have an associated time to live
 (expire) like a real key, and can only contain a string.
 But we are okay with this, this was the intention anyway when the hash data type API was designed (we trust simplicity more than features, so nested data structures